mauvehed/hack-doom/docs/Gameplay.md

 ## Spawners ##
 ### Enemy Spawner ###
 One of two types of spawner is the Enemy Spawner, a ZDoom MapSpot where enemies can be instantaneously created by the server.
-Enemy Spawners in an Area will continually spawn until the next Hackdoor is unlocked.
+Once an Area's Hackswitch is activated the Enemy Spawners in an Area will continually spawn until the next Hackdoor is unlocked.

 ### PowerUp Spawner ###
 The second type of spawner is the PowerUp Spawner, a ZDoom MapSpot where PowerUps can be instantaneously created by the server.
 There is only one per Area, is unlocked by the secret area within that Area, and can only be used once via Edge challenge.